 - Syndromic Scoliosis

-- Syndromic scoliosis is associated with specific underlying syndromes and genetic conditions.
-These conditions are not associated with muscles or nerves.
+- There are other conditions and syndromes that have a high risk for developing scoliosis that are not associated with muscles or nerves.
 Some of these conditions affect the bones such as osteogenesis imperfecta (brittle bone disease).
 Other conditions affect connective tissues.
 Examples of connective tissue disoprders that are associated with scoliosis are arthrogryposis, Ehlers-Danlos syndrome, or Marfan syndrome.
 Certain conditions are associated with spinal deformity but it is not exactly known how they affect the spine.
-These conditions include neurofibromatosis and a group of conditions called the mucopolysaccharidosis (Hurler Syndrome, etc).
+These conditions include neurofibromatosis and a group of conditions called the muccopolysaccharidosis (i.e. Hurler Syndrome).

 - Congenital Scoliosis